rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```
 So we broke the required second law!
 Incidentally, we would not be able to break the law using `testSuccess`.

 One way to look at this, and I believe this is how people are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
-The laws hold if error messages are ignored.
+The laws hold if error information is ignored.
 Somewhat of a downer if you care about the error information.

 Breaking (4 - Rigth Zero) is left as an exercise.